DavideZanuttoIKEA/master-thesis/README.md

 ## Usage

-The execution of these scripts may require csv files stored in my bucket `zanuttod-bucket` on Google Cloud Storage.
+The execution of these scripts may require csv files or other data stored in my bucket `zanuttod-bucket` on Google Cloud Storage.

 ### Keyphrase Prediction (Task 1)